 During the Second World War, the older children were evacuated to Davenport House in Shropshire, while the babies were transferred to Farncote House, Wolverhampton.
 After the war the Clacton Orphanage remained closed.
 The babies were transferred to Cudham Hall, near Sevenoaks, and the older children took up residence in Pilgrim House, Westerham, recently purchased from the Woolwich Building Society who had had their wartime offices there.
 The buildings were converted into dormitories, kitchens, day-rooms and staff-quarters.

 The girls walked to Westerham each weekday for schooling at Saint Mary’s Junior and Westerham County Secondary Schools.
 They walked a total of eight miles each day, in four trips, as they returned to Pilgrim House for lunch!

 Ken Vigar was a pupil at the new Westerham County Secondary School when it first opened in 1949 “…All the classes included two or three girls from the John Groom home at Pilgrim House, who came to the school for their secondary education, and some of them were quite rough - he smiles - they used to walk from the Pilgrims Way to Westerham every day, both ways, and back for lunch as there was no canteen then, imagine that…” In the early 1950s John Groom at Pilgrim House began taking boys as well as girls.
-Around 1965-6 the Groom Crippleage charity along with Barnardos and many others started to consolidate their outreach in a world beginning to think of ‘care in the community’.
+Records cannot currently be accessed to determine an accurate date for closure of the home but in the mid-late 1970s the Groom Crippleage charity along with Barnardos and many others started to consolidate their outreach in a world beginning to think of ‘care in the community’.
 The John Groom Home at Pilgrim House and Barnardos Home at Farley Croft were both closed around that time, within a short period of each other.